Jayy001/AnkiKeys/README.md

 During review, to answer the card, tap the <kbd>Escape</kbd> key.
 If you've made a mistake and want to correct it, simply tap the <kbd>Backspace</kbd> key as required.

 In the case that the addon breaks and key presses are not recongised/being sent to Anki, please restart the program.

-# Installation
-Zip the contents of src/ to package.apkg and import it into Anki.
-Altenrativley, download a pre-built package from the releases page.